WanakitsamphanTh/clox-compiler-llvm/README.md

 - ObjString is implemented as variable-sized struct.
 - Constant pool has no duplicate values since `addConstant` never adds identical values.
 - A little different design regarding function objects.
 My VM has ObjCallable, ObjNativeFn, and ObjFn.
 The first is the base class for the latters.
 I utilize dynamic dispatch to call a function, that is, either calling a native function directly or call the wrapper function for a compiled chunk.
 Another subtle difference is that my functions always put return value to the first slot.
-- Every frame has error state (which is implemented as Obj* or more precisely ObjString*).
+- ~~Every frame has error state (which is implemented as Obj* or more precisely ObjString*).
 It's currently used to signal that a native function has error.
-Ideally, I'd love to use that for script functions as well to implement error handling mechanism but I'm busy building basic stuff in the tutorial.
+Ideally, I'd love to use that for script functions as well to implement error handling mechanism but I'm busy building basic stuff in the tutorial.~~ (Problably not a good idea)
+- VM is not a global object.
+VM does not own string pool nor object pool.
+Instead, it owns a pointer to ObjHeap which stores all objects allocated throughout compile time and runtime.
 - My CLox features Array.
     - the formal grammar for array is \
      $ array := \{ [expression [, expression]*]? \} $